+- send the memo to the department chair and dean, copying the vice provost for undergraduate education, by the second Friday in September. - c) The department chair, dean and provost will review the candidate's performance and consult about the staffing needs of the department. - d) The provost will notify the candidate of his/her intent to renew the multi-year contract no later than the first business day of February.

+7) Deadlines

-- c) The department chair, dean and provost will review the candidate's performance and consult about the staffing needs of the department. - d) The provost will notify the candidate of his/her intent to renew the multi-year contract no later than the first business day of February. - 7) Deadlines - a) Second Friday in September: Candidate submits written request for multi-year contract to the chair and dean, copying the vice provost for undergraduate education and the director of graduate studies (when applicable). - b) First business day in October: dean, after consultation with chair (and possibly the director of graduate studies) about curricular and staff planning, responds to candidate on whether the process may continue to the performance review stage. - c) First business day in November: The DRC completes the review and forwards the vote and recommendation to the dean, copying the department chair (if he or she is not serving on the DRC) and the vice provost for undergraduate education. - d) First business day in December: The dean forwards the DRC review to the provost with his or her recommendation, copying the candidate and the department chair. - e) First business day in February: The provost notifies the candidate of his or her intention to offer the multi-year contract when contracts are issued. - e.
+- a) Second Friday in September: Candidate submits written request for multi-year contract to the chair and dean, copying the vice provost for undergraduate education and the director of graduate studies (when applicable). - b) First business day in October: dean, after consultation with chair (and possibly the director of graduate studies) about curricular and staff planning, responds to candidate on whether the process may continue to the performance review stage. - c) First business day in November: The DRC completes the review and forwards the vote and recommendation to the dean, copying the department chair (if he or she is not serving on the DRC) and the vice provost for undergraduate education. - d) First business day in December: The dean forwards the DRC review to the provost with his or her recommendation, copying the candidate and the department chair. - e) First business day in February: The provost notifies the candidate of his or her intention to offer the multi-year contract when contracts are issued.

+e.
 Procedures for Conversion from Restricted to Tenure-Stream